 Applicants to EALC graduate programs: All new graduate program applications are considered for AI-ship funding as well as for admission.
 Applicants interested in being considered for AI-ships should be certain to complete the “Departmental Questions” portion of the application.

-Continuing IU students and applicants to other IU programs: Applications for AI-ships are available from the department office in the Hamilton Lugar School of Global and International Studies, 2050A or online, and are due each year on February 15th for the upcoming academic year.
+Continuing IU students and applicants to other IU programs: Applications for AI-ships are available from the department office in the Hamilton Lugar School of Global and International Studies, 2050A or online (see below), and are due each year on February 15th for the upcoming academic year.
 Applicants must submit the following for a complete application:

 - Application form